 - Immunotherapy – The enlisting of the body’s immune system to help fight cancer using medications.

 In your fight against bladder cancer, put your trust in experts who care.

-Alpha Med Cancer Center’s Chicagoland oncologists treat bladder cancer with experienced skill, the most advanced treatments and protocols, and a uniquely compassionate, individualized approach.
+Alpha Med Physicians Group’s Chicagoland oncologists treat bladder cancer with experienced skill, the most advanced treatments and protocols, and a uniquely compassionate, individualized approach.
 We understand bladder cancer… and all that goes along with having and fighting the disease.
 We are caring, understanding people who are here to support you, help you and provide you the hope you need to win your fight.